YunusEmreAlps/Flutter_Wordy_App/wordy_app/README.md

 # wordy_app

-A simple dictionary app in flutter explaining the concept and usage of Streams and StreamBuilder
+A simple dictionary app in flutter explaining the concept and usage of Streams and StreamBuilder. **SpeakWord is working**.

 **Packages we are using:**